arrow_back Back to Contract Central

 Example 15: From a Commercial Lease Agreement

 8.8 Exemption of Lessor from Liability.
 Lessor shall not be liable for injury or damage to the person or goods, wares, merchandise or other property of Lessee.
-Lessee’s employees, contractors, invitees, customers, or any other person in or about the Premises, whether such damage or injury is caused by or results from fire, steam, electricity, gas, water or rain, or from the breakage, leakage, obstruction or other defects of pipes, fire sprinklers, wires, appliances, plumbing, HVAC or lighting fixtures, or from any other cause, whether the said injury or damage results from conditions arising upon the Premises or upon other portions of the Building of which the Premises are a part, or from other sources or places.
+Lessee’s employees, contractors, invitees, customers, or any other person in or about the Premises, whether such damage or injury is caused by or results from fire, steam, electricity, gas, water or rain, or from the breakage, leakage, obstruction or other defects of pipes, fire sprinklers, wires, appliances, plumbing, HVAC or lighting fixtures, or from any other cause, whether the said injury or damage results from. conditions arising upon the Premises or upon other portions of the Building of which the Premises are a part, or from other sources or places.
 Lessor shall not be liable for any damages arising from any act or neglect of any other tenant of Lessor.
 Notwithstanding Lessor’s negligence or breach of this Lease, Lessor shall under no circumstances be liable for injury to Lessee’s business or for any loss of income or profit therefrom except for Lessor’s gross negligence or willful misconduct.

 Learn about more clauses